MylesXP/Newsletter-Email---Lifestyle/README.md

 [Link to Live Demo](https://tinyurl.com/ycywc4jp)

-This HTML Email has been tested using Email on Acid and MailChimp in the following:
+This HTML Email has been tested using Litmus, Email on Acid and MailChimp in the following:

 - Gmail
 - Outlook including legacy versions